Transient Stability of Droop-Controlled Inverter Networks with Operating Constraints: Proof of Lemmas and

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Kevin D. Smith} is a Ph.D. student with the Electrical and Computer Engineering Department and the Center for Control, Dynamical Systems and Computation at the University of California, Santa Barbara.
-In 2017, he graduated from Harvey Mudd College with a B.S. in physics and joined the Electricity Infrastructure Group at Pacific Northwest National Laboratory.
+\begin{IEEEbiography}[{ }]{Kevin D. Smith} is a Ph.D. student with the Center for Control, Dynamical Systems and Computation at the University of California, Santa Barbara.
+He holds a B.S. in physics from Harvey Mudd College and an M.S. from the Department of Electrical and Computer Engineering at UCSB.
 He is interested in dynamics, control, and identification of network systems, particularly infrastructure networks. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Saber Jafarpour}(M'16) is a Postdoctoral researcher with the Mechanical Engineering Department and the Center for Control, Dynamical Systems and Computation at the University of California, Santa Barbara.
 He received his Ph.D. in 2016 from the Department of Mathematics and Statistics at Queen's University.
 His research interests include analysis of network systems with application to power grids and geometric control theory. \end{IEEEbiography}